Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Model: Kicked coupled top

-Phase space structures of the KCT model can be simulated using SO($3$) matrices.
-Conservation of $F_z$ allows the decomposition of the entire system into invariant sectors, each with a constant $F_z$ value ranging from $0$ to $\pm 2J$.
-The Poincar\'e\xspace surface sections corresponding to three different $F_z$ sectors, namely, $F_z=0$, $1$ and $1.99$ are shown in Fig. (\ref{fig1}) for a few different $\alpha$ values.
+where $L_{x, y, z}$ are the generators of the SO$(3)$ group, and the sum of the two vectors is given by $\mathbf{F}=\mathbf{I}+\mathbf{J}=[F_x, F_y, F_z]$.
+For convenience, in the above equations, we have normalized the classical vectors to $1$.
+The Poincar\'e\xspace sections corresponding to three different $F_z$ sectors, namely, $F_z=0$, $1$ and $1.99$ (along the columns) are shown in Fig. (\ref{fig1}) for a few different $\alpha$ values along the rows.
 In the absence of coupling, the system remains integrable.
-As $\alpha$ increases, the chaos slowly starts to build up, and for $\alpha\gtrsim 6$, the system becomes fully chaotic in most of the $F_z$ sectors.
-Fig. (\ref{lyap}a) shows the illustration of maximum LE vs. $\alpha$ calculated using Benettin's algorithm \cite{benettin1980lyapunov} in $F_z=0$ section.
-The plot suggests that the growth of the average Lyapunov exponent versus the coupling strength is logarithmic --- $\lambda\sim\log(\alpha)$.
+In the largest sector ($F_z=0$), we observe that the chaos slowly builds up with the increase in $\alpha$.
+However, the sectors far from $F_z=0$ show regular dynamics even when the $\alpha$ is large as evident from Fig. \ref{fig1}g-\ref{fig1}i.
+Figure (\ref{lyap}a) shows the illustration of maximum LE (averaged over many initial conditions) vs. $\alpha$ calculated using Benettin's algorithm \cite{benettin1980lyapunov, kuznetsov2012hyperbolic} in $F_z=0$ section.
+The plot suggests that the growth of the average LE versus the coupling strength is logarithmic --- $\lambda\sim\log(\alpha)$.
 Interestingly, this is very similar to the analytical calculation of LE done for the kicked top in Ref. \cite{PhysRevE.56.5189}.
 Moreover, as $F_z$ increases, the area of the corresponding phase space sector decreases.
 As a result, the largest Lyapunov exponent $\lambda_{F_z}$, which roughly scales like $\sim\log(\text{Area})$, decreases.
-Fig. (\ref{lyap}b) illustrates the maximum Lyapunov exponent ($\lambda_{F_z}$) vs. $F_z$ for a fixed $\alpha$.
+Fig. (\ref{lyap}b) illustrates the same for two different $\alpha$ values.
 We observe that $\lambda_{F_z}$ decreases linearly with $F_z$.
+Near $|F_z|=2J$, the area tends to vanish, leading to highly localized dynamics.

 In the quantum regime, the evolution of the system is given by the following Floquet operator: